grimm-co/killerbeez/IPT.md

 # Example

-In order to utilize Killerbeez's IPT instrumentation, your processor and Linux kernel most support IPT.
+In order to utilize Killerbeez's IPT instrumentation, your processor and Linux kernel must support IPT.
 To check for support, look for the directory `/sys/devices/intel_pt/`.
-Additionally, Killerbeez's IPT instrumentation requires address filtering.
-The number of address filters supported your system is available in the `/sys/devices/intel_pt/caps/num_address_ranges` file.
+Additionally, Killerbeez's IPT instrumentation requires address filtering; the number of address filters supported your system is available in the `/sys/devices/intel_pt/caps/num_address_ranges` file.

-The IPT instrumentation can be used as would any other instrumentation module, i.e. by specifying "ipt" as the instrumentation type.
+The IPT instrumentation can be used as any other instrumentation module would, i.e. by specifying "ipt" as the instrumentation type.
 Currently, the IPT instrumentation module does not have any options.
 The TNT and TIP hashes are outputted as DEBUG messages, and can be viewed by increasing the logging level